RRShieldsCutler/splinectomeR/README.md

 ```

 ### Dependencies
-These scripts have been developed and tested in R version 3.3.1 on Mac OSX.
-Currently, the following R packages are required:
+These scripts have been developed and tested in R version 3.3.1 on Mac OSX, currently tested on 3.5.0 as well.
+The following R packages are required:

 * The splinectomeR package
 * Required for the permusplineR package: